ExchangeBC/concierge/src/front-end/static/markdown/terms_and_conditions.md

   - **b)** incorporate any ideas, concepts, approaches, or strategies shared in that response into any planning, design, procurement, or contractual activities related to any aspect of any project without any obligation, liability, or consideration on the part of the Registered Buyer.

-- **3.7.** Registered Vendors are advised not to: i) disclose any information that is proprietary in nature or that is the intellectual property of the Registered Vendor; ii) disclose pricing information unless the RFI specifically requests that information for budgeting purposes; or iii) information about the qualifications or experience of their firm or individuals in their firm.
+- **3.7.** Registered Vendors are advised not to: i) disclose any information that is proprietary in nature or that is the intellectual property of the Registered Vendor; ii) disclose pricing information unless the RFI specifically requests that information for budgeting purposes; or iii) provide information about the qualifications or experience of their firm or individuals in their firm.
 However, if you submit a response to an RFI, you agree to grant to the Registered Buyers a non-exclusive, royalty free, limited license to use and reproduce any part of your response, for the purposes of procurement planning or any subsequent procurement process.

 - **3.8.** The Procurement Concierge Program and Registered Buyers will not be responsible for any costs incurred by any Registered Vendor in responding to any RFI.